Requesting Repeat Medication

 How do I order my repeat medications?

-There are three ways to order your medication:
+There are four ways to order your medication:

 What medication does not qualify as “repeat medication”